duhacelik/todoapp_2/README.txt

 How to Run:

-After backend project is run, 'todofrontend' project can be cloned and run as 'npm run serve'.
-Then the project can be used successfully.
+After backend project (todoapp_2) is run with the command 'docker-compose up --build' using Docker, 'todofrontend' project can be cloned and run as 'npm run serve'.
+Then the project can be used successfully from the 'http://localhost:8081/' address.